-SCBBO will define project areas at the ZCTA level to ensure complete expansion of broadband across the State.
-Prospective subgrantees must submit one application per ZCTA; the SCBBO will not accept applications that include multiple ZCTAs.
-Similar to previous grant programs designed by the SCBBO, applicants will be required to accept all unserved and underserved BSLs within the project area (ZCTA), with the exception of BSLs the applicant considers to be "High Cost" or not a true BSL, these instances must be fully documented at the BSL level by the applicant, including justification and cost.
+SCBBO will define project areas at the 2020 Census ZIP Code Tabulation Areas (ZCTA) level to ensure complete expansion of broadband across the State.
+Similar to previous grant programs designed by the SCBBO, applicants will be required to accept all unserved and underserved BSLs within the project area (ZCTA).
+An extremely high cost per location threshold will be determined and implemented as prescribed in sections 02.04.09 and 02.04.10 respectively.
 Applicants also have the option and are encouraged to select all eligible Community Anchor Institutions that are within the ZCTA.